-Because it is slower to digest, fibre also helps to keep you feeling fuller for longer.
-The best grains to go for to get the most amount of fibre are things like oats, barley and bulgur wheat.
+Fibre also helps to keep you feeling fuller for longer because it is slower to digest.
+The best grains to go for are oats, barley and bulgur wheat.

 Whole grain helps to keep your heart healthy

-Whole grains can help to stop your body from absorbing bad cholesterol, and in fact also have shown to lower triglycerides, both of which are serious contributors to heart disease.
-It is thought that whole grains lowed the risk of heart disease generally.
+Whole grains can help stop your body from absorbing bad cholesterol.
+In fact, they have also shown to lower triglycerides.
+Both of these are serious contributors to heart disease.

 Whole grain can help with weight loss